legendarycode3/mastering-javaScript-course/README.md

   .catch(error => { </br>
     console.error('Error:', error); </br>
   }); </br>

+ (2) XMLHttpRequest (XHR):  </br>
+ XMLHttpRequest (is an older callback-based API), that provides the ability to make HTTP requests.
+It is more verbose and uses event listeners for handling responses and errors. </br>

 	kINDLY FELLOW ME ON MY SOCIALS AND LEARN MORE TECH TIPS AND BECOME A TECH BRO YOU DREAM OF : <br/>
 	<img width="225" height="225" alt="love" src="https://github.com/user-attachments/assets/62a4113a-1235-48d4-8b37-d765a3440560" />